Sólet

 Sólet (/hu/) is a traditional Hungarian-Jewish stew made with kidney beans, barley, onions, paprika, and usually meat.
 While traditionally a Jewish food, prepared on Fridays before Shabbat and eaten the following day for lunch, it is also commonly eaten by non-Jewish Hungarians, who may even add pork.

 Sólet is a variant of Cholent, the traditional Jewish Shabbat dish.
-It was likely modified by the Magyars living in Pannonia when the Jews arrived and introduced it to them.
+It was likely modified by the Hungarians living in the Carpathian Basin when the Jews arrived and introduced it to them.